-The monastery, dedicated to the Assumption of the Holy Mother, has an abbot and one monk today and celebrates the Assumption on August 15, with religious ceremonies and meal offerings for three days.
+The monastery, dedicated to the Dormition of the All-Holy Mother of God, has a small brotherhood (of the Athonite tradition), and celebrates on August 15th, with religious ceremonies and meal offerings.

 |Directions for access||Next to the main road network Chora – Eggares – Apollonas.|